Yahea-awawdeh/CyberTalents/README.md

 the output of this code be like this ```usr(username='test', password='test')```

 step 7:
-Then i write code to make my own serializa cookie i write this code
+Then I wrote code to create my own serialized cookie.
+Here’s the code I used:
 ```
 import pickle
 import base64